 KS1 and KS2 follow our bespoke ‘Curriculum @ St Catherine’s’.

-Our phonics in infants follows the Raed Write Inc programme.
+Our phonics in infants follows the Read Write Inc programme.
 Please follow our phonics link for a wealth of information about this.

 Equal attention is given to pupils becoming numerate.
 Children are taught mathematics through a range of appropriate experiences.

 At St Catherine’s, through an alliance with Maths Hubs and research that includes NCETM materials, we have embarked on a mastery approach: a set of principles and beliefs.
 The NCETM: Teaching for Mastery 2015 states that this: